Fixed prayer times: Christianity

-Many Christians have historically hung a Christian cross the eastern wall of their houses, which they face during these seven fixed prayer times.
+Some traditions have historically placed a cross the eastern wall of their houses, which they face during these seven fixed prayer times.
 Before praying, Oriental Orthodox Christians and Oriental Protestant Christians wash their hands, face and feet in order to be clean before and present their best to God; shoes are removed in order to acknowledge that one is offering prayer before a holy God.
-In these Christian denominations, and in many others as well, it is customary for women to wear a Christian headcovering when praying.
+In these Christian denominations, and in many others as well, it is customary for women to wear a headcovering when praying.
+There exist watches that indicate the seven fixed prayer times.

 Mandaeism

-Daily prayer in Mandaeism called brakha consists of a set prayers that are recited three times per day.
+In Mandaeism, the daily prayer or brakha consists of a set of prayers recited three times per day.
 Mandaeans stand facing north while reciting daily prayers.
 Unlike in Islam and Coptic Orthodox Christianity, prostration is not practiced.

-Mandaean priests recite rahma prayers three times every day, while laypeople also recite the Rushma (signing prayer) and Asiet Malkia ("Healing of Kings") daily.
+Mandaean priests recite rahma prayers three times every day, while laypeople also recite the Rushuma (signing prayer) and Asut Malkia ("Healing of Kings") daily.

 The three prayer times in Mandaeism are: